Red Gold from Europe: Enhance your Meals and Support your Health with our Premium Canned Tomatoes, 100% made in Europe, 100% made in Italy

-NAPOLI, Italy, July 14, 2025 /PRNewswire/ -- In today's fast-paced world, maintaining a nutritious diet is more important than ever.
-Recognizing this, ANICAV - the Italian Association of Canned Vegetable Industries - is delighted to introduce its high-quality canned tomatoes to consumers across Qatar - a convenient, delicious, and healthful ingredient that can elevate everyday meals and contribute to a healthier lifestyle.
+NAPLES, Italy, July 16, 2025 /PRNewswire/ -- In today's fast-paced world, maintaining a nutritious diet is more important than ever.
+Recognizing this, ANICAV - the Italian Association of Canned Vegetable Industries - is delighted to introduce its high-quality and nutrient-rich canned tomatoes to consumers across the UK and contribute to a healthier lifestyle.

 Why Choose EU and Italian Canned Tomatoes?

-- Powerful Antioxidants: With a high concentration of lycopene, they help combat oxidative stress and support a healthy heart, aligning with Qatar's dietary guidelines and focus on wellness and preventive health.
+- Powerful Antioxidants: With a high concentration of lycopene, they help combat oxidative stress and support a healthy heart, aligning with the UK's increasing focus on wellness and preventive health.

 - Nutrient-Dense: Packed with Vitamin C, crucial for immune function, and Vitamin K, which supports bone health, Red Gold from Europe canned tomatoes are an easy way to boost daily nutrient intake.